 As you may have heard, there have been some cases of bird flu in mainland Europe, with a handful of cases in the UK.
 As a precautionary measure the British government has put in to place some temporary measures to keep the British bird population healthy.
 Please read on for more details about how this affects Wingham Wildlife Park…

-Firstly we would like to reassure you that there have so far been no cases in the UK, and certainly not at our park.
+Firstly we would like to reassure you that there have so far been no cases in our local area, and certainly not at our park.
 Temporary rules have come in to effect which apply to anyone keeping captive birds, and how these are implemented at our park is as follows:

 - Our 10:00am penguin walk will no longer be taking place at present, however they will remain to be on display in their enclosure and encounters will not be affected.

 - Food sold at reception for the animals is currently only to be used for the goats as free roaming birds have been caught up and moved to enclosures for now.
 As such availability of food may be more limited than usual.

 - The flamingo walk through enclosure will be closed.

 - The tropical house will be closed, however the foyer area housing our bats and night monkeys will remain open.